ethereum-optimism/integration-tests/README.md

 ## Running with Optimism Integration

 The [Optimism Integration](https://github.com/ethereum-optimism/optimism-integration)
-repo can be used to autotmatically configure and run the test suites found in this repo.
+repo can be used to automatically configure and run the test suites found in this repo.
 See the [README](https://github.com/ethereum-optimism/optimism-integration/blob/master/README.md) for usage information.